-In this fluid and simmering context, Niger had the advantage over Mali of maintaining some security infrastructure for the protection of mining interests in the North.
-Because of this, (1) drug trafficking exercised significantly less corrupting influence on Niger's security forces and officialdom, and (2) the jihadists found it a better option to settle in northern Mali.
+In this fluid and simmering context, Niger had over Mali the advantage of maintaining some security infrastructure for the protection of mining interests in the North.
+Because of this, (1) drug trafficking exercised significantly less corrupting influence on Niger's security forces and officialdom, and (2) the jihadists found it a better option to settle in Northern Mali.

-Seasoned and Rewarded...
+Seasoned and Rewarded

-In 2007, a new Tuareg rebellion erupted in northern Niger, this time principally in the region of Agadez-led by the Mouvement des Nigériens pour la Justice (MNJ).
+In 2007, a new Tuareg rebellion erupted in Northern Niger, this time principally in the region of Agadez - led by a Mouvement des Nigériens pour la Justice (MNJ).
 Leaving the gendarmes alone, the new rebels boldly attacked the army, to whom they inflicted heavy losses in a series of surprise attacks.
 The shorter warfare that set in was more geographically concentrated.
 It was mostly confined to the Aïr area.
-The key difference from the 1990s was that the new rebels were more heavily armed and came with dozens of landmines, both anti-tank and anti-personnel, which they planted throughout the region and as far south as Tahoua and Maradi.
-It is not clear where they got those weapons, with some accusing Libya and others blaming drugs traffickers.
-In any case, in addition to causing civilian casualties, landmines thoroughly demoralized the army, which responded much more fiercely than in the 1990s.
+The key difference from the 1990s was that the new rebels were more heavily armed and came with dozens of landmines, both anti-tank and antipersonnel, which they planted throughout the region and as south as Tahoua and Maradi.
+It is not clear where they got that weapon, with some accusing Libya and others drugs traffickers.
+In any case, in addition to making civilian casualties, landmines thoroughly demoralized the army, which responded much more fiercely than in the 1990s.
 The situation was very dangerous, because a greater militarization of the war meant it might turn into a high intensity conflict with more noncombatant casualties and greater political fallout.
 In the end, and unlike in the 1990s, the solution was military.
 Because of the landmines, the government purchased and used military helicopters capable of firing and dropping bombs, with immediate results on the ground.
-Soon the conflict was restricted to mountain areas, as rebels no longer felt free to range the desert and the army wanted to minimize risks of landmine explosions.
-This was essentially a defeat for the rebels, and a face-saving process was organized by Libya in the summer of 2009 to end the stalemate.
+Soon the conflict was restricted to mountain areas, as rebels felt no longer free to range the desert and the army wanted to minimize risks of landmine blow-ups.
+This was essentially defeat for the rebels, and a face-saving process was organized by Libya in the summer of 2009 to end the stalemate.